sbb-design-systems/sbb-angular/src/app/examples/links-showcase/links.md

 } from 'sbb-angular';
 ```

-and then you can use the link component in two modality as seen below:
+and then you can use the link component in two modality as seen below

 * Icon Links